TERMS & CONDITIONS

 Article 13: Right of withdrawal

-In accordance with Articles L. 121-21 et seq. of the French Consumer Code, Members have the statutory right to withdraw within fifteen (15) calendar days from the order conclusion date, without having to give reasons, by sending the Company a notification clearly expressing their intention to withdraw or by sending the Company the withdrawal form contained in the Annex to the Terms.
+In accordance with Articles L. 121-21 et seq. of the French Consumer Code, Members have the statutory right to withdraw within fourteen (14) calendar days from the training contract conclusion date, without having to give reasons, by sending the Company a notification clearly expressing their intention to withdraw or by sending the Company the withdrawal form contained in the Annex of the training contract.
 The right of withdrawal applies only to Services not used on the date on which the Company receives the withdrawal notification.